Reasons To Grow Mint

 But for all its faults, it does have its merits.
 It has many uses in and around the house, not just the garden.
 This makes it a staple in many herb lovers’ garden beds.

-If you haven’t thought of growing mint in your own garden yet, then listen up because I have a bunch of reasons to grow mint that might turn you into a convert.
+If you haven’t thought of growing mint in your own garden or its own garden bed yet, then listen up because I have a bunch of reasons to grow mint that might turn you into a convert.
 Let’s get started!

-Alternatively, you can just stick your cuttings into some soil and it will re-root all by itself.
+Alternatively, you can just stick your cuttings into some garden soil, and it will re-root all by itself.

 Partial Shade Or In Full Sun

-Mint is an excellent plant to take care of for people who supposedly don’t have a green thumb and have killed even cacti.
+Mint is one of the easiest herbs to grow, making it an excellent plant to take care of for people who supposedly don’t have a green thumb and have killed even cacti.

 It Attracts Beneficial Insects And Repels Bad Ones